Landmark Open Data Legislation to Overhaul Federal Spending Transparency

 “The establishment of government-wide data standards for spending will allow federal agencies to deploy analytics to identify and eliminate waste and fraud,” said Bob Fair, Executive Vice President of Teradata, which became the Coalition’s founding member in February 2012.
 “The DATA Act’s mandate will speed a long-overdue transformation from disconnected documents into open, useful data – a transformation that will help the federal government better serve taxpayers.
 And we know this based on our experience helping large organizations across industries, including state and federal agencies, transform their organizations to improve efficiencies.”

 The DATA Act’s main Senate sponsors, Mark Warner (D-VA) and Rob Portman (R-OH), will join with the bill’s most outspoken champion in the House, Rep. Darrell Issa (R-CA), along with key executive branch officials at the Coalition’s Data Transparency Summit on April 29 in Washington, DC.
-Tech sector innovators and open data advocates will work with these leaders to build a shared vision for the bill’s implementation.
+Tech sector innovators and open data advocates will work with these legislators, officials and other key figures to build a shared vision for the bill’s implementation.
 The Summit is presented by PwC.
 The Information Technology Industry Council, represented by President and CEO Dean Garfield, will co-host as a Special Policy Partner.